 Key Criteria for Selecting a Monitoring Tool

-Mark Banfield – When it came to making a selection and looking at the different criteria that was important to you, as an organization in selecting a, as you call it a single pane of glass a single monitoring platform.
-What was the kind of process you went through?
-And what were the key sort of decision criteria.
+Mark Banfield – When it came to making a selection and looking at the different criteria that was important to you as an organization in selecting a single pane of glass, a single monitoring platform.
+What was the process you went through?
+And what were the key decision criteria?

-Mark Banfield – Yeah, absolutely.
-I know one area that’s been a big differentiator for you has been around the speed with which you can deploy and integrate devices that you need to monitor, because it’s a SaaS platform and it integrates with a lot different technologies and know you think about it as ServiceNow and other things.
+Mark Banfield – Absolutely.
+I know one area that’s been a big differentiator for you has been around the speed with which you can deploy and integrate devices that you need to monitor.
+Because it’s a SaaS platform and it integrates with a lot different technologies, and know you think about it as ServiceNow and other things.
 Could you just talk a little bit about what you’ve done there?
 So I think it’s quite an innovative approach that you’ve taken.

 Innovative Use Cases

-Mark Banfield – So yeah and it’s a great solution.
-In terms of some of the innovative things you’ve enabled your customers to do.
-Are there any that you could just talk about in terms of some interesting use cases where the combination of our platform with Aurora’s platform has really driven a really significant ROI.
+Mark Banfield – And it’s a great solution.
+In terms of some of the innovative things you’ve enabled your customers to do, are there any that you could just talk about in terms of some interesting use cases where the combination of our platform with Aurora’s platform has really driven a really significant ROI?

-Ant Molloy – I don’t think there’s one customer that we have that operates in the same way we’ve got ones where that they are handling breakfix, I mean, it is really about getting proactive alerts, and actually information about the actual failure so an engineer can turn up on site with the right part.
+Ant Molloy – I don’t think there’s one customer that we have that operates in the same way.
+We’ve got ones where they are handling break-fix, I mean, it is really about getting proactive alerts, and actual information about the actual failure so an engineer can turn up on-site with the right part.
 I think the consolidation of tooling.
 I think I talked about, sort of that single pane of glass.
-That obviously helps the service provider or the manage service provider or the reseller to managing the state, but also the amount of applications that we’ve turned off, as part of that, I think we’ve probably, there’s probably 50,60 different monitoring tools.
-All of which had a license cost or a maintenance cost, all of which that had some probably some piece of hardware involved in that ongoing management.
+That obviously helps the service provider, or the managed service provider, or the reseller to manage the state, but also the amount of applications that we’ve turned off, as part of that, I think there are probably 50, 60 different monitoring tools.
+All of which had a license cost or a maintenance cost, all of which had some piece of hardware involved in that ongoing management.
 So some of our customers have really seen massive savings in that.